GTPB/ELB18F/NGS.md

 Most often the term epigenetics is associated to DNA methylation.
 One popular technique to assess methylation is reduced representation bisulfite sequencing (RRBS), where GC-rich DNA is obtained and subjected to bisulfite treatment that converts unmethylated cytosines to uracil.
 After aligning the reads sequenced  after bisulfite treatment with the reference genome, we can have an estimate of the percentage of methylation in those bases.

 **TASK**: Look at an example of RRBS 'ENCODE_example_BSSeq.bed' (open with a text editor, or use cat in the terminal).
 The last two columns tell you the coverage and percentage of methylated bases relative to total bases sequenced at that position.

+**NOTE**: Turn on the green light when you're finished.
+Don't hesitate to ask questions and to turn on the red light if you're having issues.